Novel Business VISA Debit Cardholder Agreement

 Last Modified: March 3rd, 2021

 Please read this Novel Cardholder Agreement (the “Agreement”) carefully and retain it for your future reference.
-This Agreement applies to all transactions resulting from the use of your Debit Card (the “Card”) through an automated teller machine (ATM), a Point-of-Sale (POS) terminal or any other use of the Card(s), whether electronic or not, which has been made available to you by Jumpstart Filings, Inc. (“Program Partner”), the program partner responsible for managing the Card program, in partnership with Blue Ridge Bank, N.A. (the “Bank”), member of the Federal Deposit Insurance Corporation (“FDIC”).
+This Agreement applies to all transactions resulting from the use of your Debit Card (the “Card”) through an automated teller machine (ATM), a Point-of-Sale (POS) terminal or any other use of the Card(s), whether electronic or not, which has been made available to you by Novel Financial, Inc. (“Program Partner”), the program partner responsible for managing the Card program, in partnership with Blue Ridge Bank, N.A. (the “Bank”), member of the Federal Deposit Insurance Corporation (“FDIC”).

 Please read this Agreement carefully and keep it for your records.
 The agreement you make with us, and the rights and obligations we both have, are governed by and interpreted according to the state of Virginia and federal law.
 This Agreement, together with other agreements or disclosures you may receive from us, such as the Novel Business Deposit Account Agreement (“Account Agreement”), establishes our and your rights and obligations.